Dawidolino/quiz-aplikacja/README.md

 # quiz-aplikacja
-app in android studio for university assignment
+app in android studio for university assignment,
 I changed an existing code to my purpose and created my version of quiz